OSGeo/gdal/gdal/doc/source/drivers/vector/oapif.rst

 .. note::

-    In versions prior to GDAL 3.1, this driver was called the WFS3 driver.
+    In versions prior to GDAL 3.1, this driver was called the WFS3 driver, and only supported draft versions of the specification.

 Driver capabilities
 -------------------